-1,000 Books Before Kindergarten is a Library program that encourages all Thousand Oaks families and caregivers to read 1,000 books with their young children before they enter kindergarten.
+1,000 Books Before Kindergarten is a Library program that encourages all families and caregivers to read 1,000 books with their young children before they enter kindergarten.
 Research has shown that reading to children before their formal education is the most effective way to prepare them to read on their own.
-Experts tell us that children need to hear a thousand stories read aloud before they begin to read for themselves.*

 - Take every chance to read with your children, tell and talk about stories, say nursery rhymes and sing songs.

 - What if your child wants to read the same book over and over?
 Repetition is key to learning.
 Each time you read a book it counts.
-If you read the same book 5 times, enter the book 5 times in your account!
+If you read the same book 5 times, mark your reading log as having read 5 books!
 You can read books from anywhere.
 Every book your child hears at storytime or other library programs counts too!

 Download the 1000 Books Before Kindergarten Reading Logs: